Core Competencies for New PA Graduates

 Creating a Shared Skill Set

-What do we Hope the New Graduate Competencies will Accomplish?
+What Do We Expect the New Graduate Competencies to Accomplish?

-PAEA Learning hopes to serve as a resource for programs to help make decisions about learning goals and objectives, to develop curricula and assessments, and to use as a guide for curriculum mapping.
-To do this, we want to create a shared understanding between faculty and students of the expectations for demonstrating competence by graduation as well as assist programs in better understanding the healthcare landscape and employers’ expectations.
+PAEA Learning’s goal is to serve as a resource for programs to help them make decisions about learning goals and objectives, to develop curricula and assessments, and to use as a guide for curriculum mapping.
+To do this, we want to create a shared understanding between faculty and students of the expectations for demonstrating competence by graduation, as well as assist programs in better understanding the health care landscape and employers’ expectations.
 And finally, we want to serve as a launch pad for research and scholarly innovation around curricular and assessment best practices.